Matrix product operator representations for the local conserved quantities of the Heisenberg chain: Introduction

 Over the past two decades, there has been a growing trend to introduce tensor network techniques~\cite{PhysRevLett.69.2863, PhysRevLett.93.207204, PhysRevLett.93.207205} to reformulate quantum integrability.
 The matrix product state(MPS) representation of the Bethe eigenstate of quantum integrable systems has been studied~\cite{Alcaraz2004,Alcaraz2004_2,Alcaraz2006,katsura2010,maruyama2010,PhysRevB.86.045125,PhysRevB.91.195132,PhysRevE.95.032127}.
 The symmetry of integrable systems was also investigated in terms of matrix product operator(MPO).
-In~\cite{katsura2015}, the MPO commuting with the Hamiltonian of the Heisenberg chain was constructed, which was probed to be the product of two transfer matrices with different spectral parameters.
+In~\cite{katsura2015}, the MPO commuting with the Hamiltonian of the Heisenberg chain was constructed, which was proved to be the product of two transfer matrices with different spectral parameters.
 More recently, the non-commutative symmetry of models with fragmented Hilbert space was obtained in the form of MPO, even for non-integrable cases~\cite{borsi2023matrix}.
 The hidden symmetry of an integrable Lindblad system, which leads to multiple non-equilibrium steady states, was exactly given by MPO~\cite{deleeuw2023hidden}.
-However, despite the transfer matrix, which is the source of $Q_k$, being defined by the MPO constructed from the Lax operator, there has yet to be an exploration of the MPO representation for local conserved quantities themselves.
+However, despite the fact that the transfer matrix, which is the source of $Q_k$, is defined by the MPO constructed from the Lax operator, there has yet to be an exploration of the MPO representation for local conserved quantities themselves.
+For example, the transfer matrix of the $\mathrm{SU(N)}$ invariant chain is the MPO with bond dimension $N$.
+It is worth noting that the fact that the transfer matrix is expressed as an MPO had been known even before the term "MPO" was coined.